mfocchi/lab-docker/README.md

 alias dock-other='lab-docker.py attach'
 alias dock-root='lab-docker.py attach --root'
 ```
+**Important!** If you are running in issues ([see docker issues](https://github.com/mfocchi/lab-docker/blob/master/install_docker.md)), with your Nvidia card you can run without the Nvidia drivers removing the tag -nv from the lab alias.

 Make sure to edit the `LAB_DOCKER_PATH` variable with the path to where you cloned the `lab_docker` repository.

 - `lab-docker.py` is a wrapper around docker to make it easier to use the trentolab environment.
 - the `lab-docker.py` script will create the folder `~/trento_lab_home` on your host computer.
 Inside of all of the docker images this folder is mapped to `$HOME`.\
 This means that any files you place in your home folder will survive the stop/starting of a new docker container.
 All other files and installed programs will disappear on the next